-Print MICR E-13B Font &%SMDdddddd\$
+Print MICR E-13B Font &%SMDddd...ddd\$

 &%SMD Lead in sequence

-dddddd Data to be printed in E-13B MICR font
+ddd...ddd Data to be printed in E-13B MICR font

-\$ Command terminator

-Prints the specified data in the E-13B MICR font which is used in the United States, Canada and Mexico.
+This command prints the specified data in the E-13B MICR font which is used in the United States, Canada and Mexico.
 The correct spacing begins at the cursor position modified by the MICRpoint adjustment setting at the start of the command.
 After the terminator is sent, the printer is returned to its default font.
 After each Print E-13B command, the MICR count is decremented by one.
 Upon receiving this command the printer will verify that a MICR toner cartridge is installed and set the copies parameter to 1.
 See Appendix A for MICR E-13B font character mapping.

-Print MICR CMC7 Font &%SM7dddddd\$
+Print MICR CMC7 Font &%SM7ddd...ddd\$

 &%SM7 Lead in sequence

-dddddd Data to be printed in CMC7 font
+ddd...ddd Data to be printed in CMC7 font

-\$ Command terminator

-Prints the specified data in the CMC7 MICR font which is used in Europe and South America.
+This command prints the specified data in the CMC7 MICR font which is used in Europe and South America.
 The font and its correct spacing begin at the current cursor position modified by the MICRpoint adjustment setting at the start of the command.
 After the terminator is sent, the printer will return to its default font, and the MICR count will be decremented by one.
 Upon receiving this command the printer will check to ensure a MICR toner cartridge is installed and set the copies parameter to 1.
 See Appendix B for CMC7 character mapping.

-Print Secure Numeric Font &%SMFdddddd~

-&%SMF Lead in sequence

-dddddd Data to be printed in this font
+Print Secure Numeric Font &%SMFddd..ddd~ &%SMF Lead in sequence ddd...ddd Data to be printed in this font

-~ Command terminator

 The dollar sign (\$) is not a command terminator for this command.
-For both security fonts the tilde \sim (hex 7E) is the command terminator since the dollar sign is a valid character.
+For both security fonts the tilde ~ (hex 7E) is the command terminator since the dollar sign is a valid character.

-Print ICR Secure Numeric Font &%SMIxxxxx~
+Print ICR Secure Numeric Font &%SMIxxxxxx~

 &%SMI Lead in sequence

-xxxxxxx Data variables to be printed in this font
+Data variables to be printed in this font XXXXXXX

-~ Command terminator

-Print MicroPrint Line &%SMMxxxxxxxxx!\$
+Print MicroPrint Line &%SMMxxxxxxxxxx!\$

 &%SMM Lead in sequence

-xxxxxx !
-Data to be printed in this font MP designator (optional)

-\$ Command terminator
+Data to be printed in this font XXXXXX MP designator (optional) 1 \$ Command terminator

 If the exclamation point (!) is used, the "MP" designate will print just above and to the right of the last character.
-This is optional and is typically used to notify the check recipient of the presence of MicroPrinting.
-Only 0-9, A-Z (upper and lower case) print.
+This is optional and is typically used to notify the check recipient of the presence of MicroPrinting (Only 0-9, A-Z [upper and lower case] print).
 Special characters and spaces will disappear.

-Load Flash Resource &%STLxxxxxyyyyyyzdddd
+Load Flash Resource &%STLxxxxxyyyyyyzdd....dd

 &%STL Lead in sequence

 XXXXX Resource number in decimal, must be 5 digits

-уууууу Byte count of resource file in Hex, must be 6 positions
+Byte count of resource file in Hex, must be 6 positions уууууу dd...dd Flash resource file. e.g. forms overlay, signatures etc.

-Z Format of the resource file

-S = Single byte binary format

-D = Double byte text format

-dddd Flash resource file. e.g. forms overlay, signatures etc.